fitecluborg/docker/experimental/vlan-networks.md

 **Vlan ID 50**

 In the first network tagged and isolated by the Docker host, `eth0.50` is the parent interface tagged with vlan id `50` specified with `-o parent=eth0.50`.
 Other naming formats can be used, but the links need to be added and deleted manually using `ip link` or Linux configuration files.
-As long as the `-o parent` exists anything can be used if compliant with Linux netlink.
+So long as the `-o parent` exists anything can be used if compliant with Linux netlink.

 ```
 # now add networks and hosts as you would normally by attaching to the master (sub)interface that is tagged